Boxing for Beginners in Catford

 Boxing is like that.
 It has a habit of converting sceptics.
 The people who were most doubtful in their first session are often the ones who become the most dedicated trainers.

-If you are in Catford or Lewisham and you are thinking about starting boxing, this guide is for you.
+If you are in Catford and you are thinking about starting boxing, this guide is for you.
 No hype, no transformation promises - just a clear account of what beginners' boxing training actually involves.

 What Beginners Actually Learn